mbombar/codeflix/README.md

 	local codeflix codeflix        md5

-Finally, generate a new `secret_key` for the project, and put it in `codeflix/codeflix/settings_local.py` :
+Generate a new `secret_key` for the project, and put it in `codeflix/codeflix/settings_local.py` :

 	$ python3 -c 'import random; print("".join([random.choice("abcdefghijklmnopqrstuvwxyz0123456789!@#$%&*(-_=+)") for i in range(50)]))'

+Finally, apply the migrations

+	$ ./manage.py makemigrations
+	$ ./manage.py migrate

 ### Setup a virtualenv

 	$ python3 -m venv venv
 	$ source venv/bin/activate

 ### Run a demo server